-Other versions available for octet, quartet and duo
+Other versions available for octet, quartet, duo and solo percussion

 YEAR OF REVISION: 2017

 COMMISSIONED BY: Korean Music Project

 DEDICATION: Unsuk Chin

 AVAILABILITY: The Composer